Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 What are the risks associated with improper sharps disposal?

 When sharps are not handled and discarded correctly, they can cause potentially hazardous consequences for a variety of people.
-This includes needlestick injuries, potential spread of infectious diseases both to waste workers and the general public as well as environmental contamination.
-All these health risks highlight just how important it is that proper disposal measures be taken when dealing with any type of waste material.
+This includes needlestick injuries, the potential spread of infectious diseases both to waste workers and the general public as well as environmental contamination.